asiekierka/ws-cartfriend/README.md

 #### WW installation

-**This currently only works on rev4 Flash Masta units!** The reasons behind it not working on rev5 are unknown.

 One can use the (B -> Install WW) option to create a WW environment on the cartridge.
 For this, the following is required:

 - an RS-232 serial cable,